 Local farmer's dogs can often be seen making their rounds to the cottages and houses in the neighborhood looking for a handout or just a pat on the head.
 Ignore them or tell them to go away if you don't want them around and they will move on to his next location to visit.
-There are dog biscuits for them in the discouraged due to the current.
-Small children should wear a life preserver when near or in the water due to the river current.

-Lobby if you want to give them a treat.
+There are dog biscuits for them in the Lobby if you want to give them a treat.
 Do not let any animal in the building.

 River Splashing: The Clam River depth varies depending on the rainfall and time of year.
 The spring typically is deeper and faster than in August, when the depth is about knee high for adults in front of the cottage.
-We recommend wearing water shoes or old tennis shoes in the river due to sharp rocks and clam shells.
-Flip flops are strongly Page | 36
+We recommend wearing water shoes in the river due to sharp rocks and clam shells.
+There are two milk crates of old water shoes of various sizes for you to use if you want.
+Just return them when finished.
+Small children should wear a life preserver when near or in the water due to the river current.